 Excerpt from Emotions Revealed pp. 213-215

-It was not my idea to find out how emotions might be useful in evaluating truthfulness.
+It was not my idea to find out how emotions (suppressed or not) might be useful in evaluating truthfulness.
 The question arose nearly forty years ago when I first taught a class to psychiatric trainees at my university.
 While they were excited to hear about my research suggesting that emotional expressions are universal, what they really wanted was guidance about a critical decision they faced at the hospital: When a patient who had been admitted for acute depression requested a pass to return home for a day, claiming to feel much better and to no longer be thinking of suicide, how could they tell if the patient was telling the truth?
 Could the patient be lying to get free of the hospital’s supervision to take his or her life?
 It happened.
 If the patient was being truthful and really did feel better, spending a day at home was an important step on the path back to a normal life.

 I had no idea what answers I would find.
 Would there be any sign in the person’s facial expressions or gestures indicating that an emotion was fabricated, not real?
 Could anyone other than a trained actor voluntarily create an expression that looked genuine when it was not?
 Were human beings capable of deliberately suppressing from view any sign of their true feelings, especially when those emotions were felt very intensely?
-Was there any way to see the true emotion beneath a false mask?
+Was there any way to see the true emotion beneath a false mask and suppressed emotion?

 I began by examining in detail one of the films in my library of motion pictures (this was before the advent of video, when sound motion picture film was the only medium for recording expression and gestures).
 For the previous year, I had been filming interviews of psychiatric patients when they were first admitted to the hospital, again when the staff thought they had significantly improved, and a final time a week before the patients would be discharged.
 The staff had told me that one of the patients had confessed that she had been lying during her mid-hospitalization interview: She had claimed she was no longer depressed and asked for a weekend pass.
 A few days before her scheduled pass, she admitted that she intended to take her life when she left the hospital.
 I had, by luck, a film on the interview in which she had lied.